robocat/catacademy.dk/index.md

  * Python programming language,
  * Flask—web micro-framework,
- * SQLAlchemy—object-relational mapper,
+ * SQLAlchemy—object-relational mapping library,
  * Heroku—app-hosting platform.

-You will not become an expert in these technologies, but you will learn enough to be able to use them to create simple API servers, and prepared enough to be able to study further on your own.
+You will not become an expert in these technologies, but you will learn enough to be able to use them to create simple API servers, and be prepared enough to be able to study further on your own.

 Instructor